- Dan Rafael, ESPN Senior Writer

 Paul Williams, who wants to shuttle back and forth between various weight divisions for the biggest fights possible, vacated his welterweight title Friday, promoter Dan Goossen told ESPN.com.

+"He can make the weight," Goossen said.
+"He still wants to fight at welterweight.
 He'll fight anybody but nobody will fight him.
-But what this move does is show that Paul will be able to stand on his own in these different weight divisions regardless of what belts are around his waist.
+But what this move does is show that Paul will be able to stand on his own in these different weight divisions regardless of what belts are around his waist."

 The vacant title could be filled by a match between the WBO's leading contenders, former titlist Miguel Cotto and England's Michael Jennings, although it remains to be seen if either side is interested in the fight.

 Dan Rafael is the boxing writer for ESPN.com.